The word ‘iconic’ is chronically overused – but never in reference to this unique star, arriving in Bristol this summer. Photography by Andrea Klarin

-The Downs Bristol, the city’s largest one-day music festival, returns on 31 August, having announced a fabulous first-wave line-up featuring international female acts Ms. Lauryn Hill and Grace Jones, as well as Bristol’s Brit-nominated band IDLES.
+The Downs Bristol, the city’s largest one-day music festival, returns on 31 August, having announced a fabulous line-up featuring international female acts Ms. Lauryn Hill and Grace Jones, as well as Bristol’s Brit-nominated band IDLES.

 With a career spanning four decades, Jamaican-American singer, songwriter, producer, model and actress Grace Jones secured her first record deal with Jamaican label Island Records in 1977, becoming a star of New York City’s disco scene in the process.
-A genuinely iconic figure in the arts scene, she has inspired the likes of Lady Gaga, Nile Rogers, Annie Lennox and so many others.
+A legendary figure in the arts scene, she has inspired the likes of Lady Gaga, Nile Rogers, Annie Lennox and so many others.

 Paris Fashion Week

 Grace Jones and fashion: few terms go hand in hand as effortlessly as these.
 Throughout her career, she has walked many a time, however one of her most stand-out appearances came fairly recently.
 Jones, now in her 70s, closed fashion designer Zendaya’s collaboration collection with Tommy Hilfiger sporting a gold body suit and metallic blazer in a way only she could.

 Readers of a certain age may remember watching this live and it’s surely up there as one of the most memorable live TV moments ever as Jones, feeling shunned and ignored by the television host, reacts with a flurry of slaps… Younger readers, imagine Cara Delevingne giving Graham Norton a perfect right hook and you get the picture.
 This clip can be found all over the internet; watch it for yourself and you can see Harty did nothing to help the situation.
 Rule number one for a talk show host – never turn your back on a guest, especially if that guest is a leather-clad Grace Jones.